The Bank's Organizational Model

 bernardo.collaco@millenniumbcp.pt

-• The risks are duly identified and managed, and the controls are correct and proportional to the risks;
+• The risks are duly identified and managed, and the implemented controls are correct and proportional to the risks;

 External Auditors